zeitgitter/git-timestamp/doc/Install.md

 we recommend to use a distinct branch for each (source branch, timestamper) pair for clarity.

-Thanks to the inner workings of `git`, the timestamped copy of the source tree only occupies a few hundred bytes, independent of the size of the source tree.
+Thanks to the inner workings of `git`, the timestamped "copy" of the source tree occupies at most a few hundred bytes, independent of the size of the source tree.